-- a) in the preparation of the annual accounts for the year ended March 31, 2019, the applicable accounting standards read with the requirements set out under Schedule III to the Act, have been followed and there are no material departures from the same; - b) the directors have selected such accounting policies and applied them consistently and made judgments and estimates that are reasonable and prudent so as to give a true and fair view of the state of affairs of the Company as at March 31, 2019 and of the loss of the Company for that period; - the directors have taken proper and sufficient care for the maintenance of adequate accounting records in accordance with the provisions of the Act for safeguarding the assets of the Company and for preventing and detecting fraud and other irregularities; - d) the directors have prepared the annual accounts on a 'going concern' basis; - e) the directors have laid down internal financial controls to be followed by the Company and that such internal financial controls are adequate and were operating effectively; and - f) the directors have devised proper systems to ensure compliance with the provisions of all applicable laws and that such systems are adequate and operating effectively.
+- a) in the preparation of the annual accounts for the year ended March 31, 2020, the applicable accounting standards read with the requirements set out under Schedule III to the Act, have been followed and there are no material departures from the same; - b) they have selected such accounting policies and applied them consistently and made judgments and estimates that are reasonable and prudent so as to give a true and fair view of the state of affairs of the Company as at March 31, 2020 and of the loss of the Company for that period; - they have taken proper and sufficient care for the maintenance of adequate accounting records in accordance with the provisions of the Act for safeguarding the assets of the Company and for preventing and detecting fraud and other irregularities; - d) they have prepared the annual accounts on a 'going concern' basis; - e) they have laid down internal financial controls to be followed by the Company and that such internal financial controls are adequate and were operating effectively; and - f) they have devised proper systems to ensure compliance with the provisions of all applicable laws and that such systems are adequate and operating effectively.

-Based on the framework of internal financial controls maintained by the Company, work performed by the internal and statutory auditors including audit of internal financial controls over financial reporting by the statutory auditors, the Board is of the opinion that the Company's internal financial controls were adequate and operating effectively during financial year 2018-19.
+Based on the framework of internal financial controls maintained by the Company, work performed by the internal and statutory auditors including audit of internal financial controls over financial reporting by the statutory auditors, the Board is of the opinion that the Company's internal financial controls were adequate and operating effectively during financial year 2019-20.